How to uninstall MacCleanBooster application?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-Some more examples of apps that are quite similar to MacCleanBooster in some way are MacMaster, Quick Mac Fixer and Total Mac Fixer.
-What most of these apps have in common is that they are advertised and/or distributed in questionable ways.
-Also, it is common that users download and install such apps unintentionally, unknowingly.
+Some examples of apps similar to MacCleanBooster include MacMaster, Quick Mac Fixer and Total Mac Fixer.
+Most are advertised and distributed in dubious ways.
+Furthermore, many users download and install these rogue apps unintentionally.

 How did potentially unwanted applications install on my computer?